ravi-prakash1907/A-tracking-of-COVID-19/Main Documentation/Main Documentation.md

     146 / 466  States are NOT identified

 <br />
-As we know that Country column is a *Factor*, we <u>can easily list those countries'</u>, who have reported Confirmed cases (on the daily basis):
+As we know that Country column is a *Factor*, we can easily list those countries', who have reported Confirmed cases (on the daily basis):

 ```R